jsalomon97/myst_if708218_labo1/README.md

 must be preserved.
 Contributors provide an express grant of patent rights.*

 ## Contact
-*For more information in reggards of this repo, please contact name@email.com*
+For more information in reggards of this repo, please contact jsalomon97@gmail.com